The BFF Tutoring

 Heavily focused on algebra, many SAT math questions will require several steps to solve.
 Compared to the ACT, the math topics, although narrower in scope, are at a higher level and require a deeper comprehension.

-While the ACT is testing a digital format, the ACT is still primarily a paper and pencil test.
-Regardless of the format, it is comprised of 4 tests: a reading test, a math test, an English test and a science test, with a top score of 36 in each section.
-The composite score is the average of the 4 sections.
+The ACT will be launching a new format, starting in Sept, 2025.
+The test is comprised of 4 sections: a reading test, a math test, an English test and an optional science test, with a top score of 36 in each section.
+The composite score is the average of the 3 sections (ex science).

-The math updates include broader, more difficult content, with a focus on student's ability to think and not just input on the calculator.
+The math questions include a broad range of challenging content, with a focus on student's ability to think and not just input on the calculator.

 The multiple-choice questions require students to use reasoning skills to solve practical problems in math.
 With a heavier lean on trig and geometry (versus the SAT), students must know basic formulas (not provided) and computational skills.